 - Remember that introverts are reluctant to focus.
 Give feedback in private - both positive and negative.
 Provide feedback in the correct language and with additional background information.
 Encourage employees to formulate their own assessment.

-- When things change, introverts will not discuss their opinion and attitude aloud.
-Talk to them actively, ask questions and then engage in a constructive exchange of ideas with the employee.
-Proceed in two-step communication: Inform about the project in the first interview.
-Then discuss measures or decisions in a follow-up interview.
+- When there is a change, introverts will not discuss their opinions and attitudes out loud.
+Talk to them actively, ask questions and then enter into a constructive exchange of content with the employee.
+Communicate in two steps: Provide information about the project in the first conversation.
+Then discuss measures or decisions in a follow-up meeting.

 - If you want to make better use of the strengths of the extraverts and the introverts in the team, you will enable mutual mutual acquaintance, for example in a workshop in which differences, similarities and wishes for cooperation are worked out.
 This promotes mutual understanding and acceptance.

 - Do not be surprised if your introverts talk less about their successes.
 Self-marketing is often superfluous.
 Make the benefits clear to them and convey your interest in the superior role.
 Finally, they need this information for the performance assessment and to place the success elsewhere.

 More knowledge - PDF download, eCourse on demand or personal advice